hyphanet/website/content/pages/download.md

 [package manager](https://en.wikipedia.org/wiki/Package_manager) or from [https://adoptopenjdk.net](https://adoptopenjdk.net).

 Java version 9 or higher is required.
-You should keep Java up to date to avoid problems and for better performance.

 If there are problems we recommend the following command lines.
 They require wget which can be installed with a package manager, such as